stridouille/ControlN7Visuals/README.md

 You can then click on "Add plots" to select the plots you want to visualize on the sphere.
 If you click on "Add plot series", you'll be able to choose graphs that will be played in order, every few frames, as an animation.
 \
-The plot is then added as a child of PlotSphere and you can edit its name and color or delete it.
+The plot is then added as a child of PlotSphere and you can edit its name and color or delete it from the inspector.

 ![Added plots window state](doc/img/added_plot_window_state.png)